 I continue to be deeply impressed by our Faculty.
 We push boundaries and continue to strengthen our teaching and research partnerships with schools and stakeholders to produce quality graduates in areas such as teaching, education, Māori education, leadership, human development and counsellor education.
 There are few institutions that can boast strengths in diverse areas of educational research and learning that span early childhood, to science, environmental and math, to fine arts, performance and humanities, to adult education.
 Yet, all of these are present and areas of strength at Waikato.
 And with our campuses in Hamilton and Tauranga, we are even more equipped to meet the needs of those we are privileged to work with.

 Waikato was the first teachers’ training college to merge with a university.
-That was in 1991.
-We pride ourselves on a number of innovative firsts.
-We were the first to offer early childhood qualifications and teacher education online programmes.
-Our masters and PhD research programmes also broke new ground.
-We’re in an environment that lets us be at the cutting edge, and the Faculty of Education is determined to be part of these educational developments through the three interconnected disciplines of teaching, research and professional learning.
+That was in 1991, and we have had many innovative firsts since that date, including early childhood qualifications and teacher education online programmes.
+We have created an environment that lets us be at the cutting edge, and Te Kura Toi Tangata Faculty of Education will continue to be part of ongoing educational developments through the three interconnected disciplines of teaching, research and professional learning.

-Faculty of Education
+Te Kura Toi Tangata Faculty of Education